-When you submit your thesis for re-examination you must include a detailed letter addressing the substantive changes made to your thesis.
-Your thesis, letter and initial examiner reports will be sent to the same examiners who deferred the thesis for assessment.
-The examiners will have two months from the date they receive your thesis to grade it as passed or failed.
+When you submit your thesis for re-examination you must include the response to examiner template, which outlines the substantive changes made to your thesis.
+Your thesis, the response template and initial examiner reports will be sent to the same examiners who deferred the thesis for assessment.
+The examiners will have six wweks from the date they receive your thesis to grade it as passed or failed.

-If the majority of examiners recommend the thesis be classified as failed and you disagree with the feedback, please discuss with your supervisor and Chair of Examiners to determine how to proceed.
+If the majority of examiners recommend the thesis be classified as failed and you disagree with the feedback from the examination process, please discuss with your supervisor and Chair of Examiners to determine how to proceed.

-If you are still not satisfied with the classification of your thesis you may appeal against this outcome on limited grounds (refer to HDR Procedure 9 submission examination and classification).
+If you are still not satisfied with the overall examination outcome of your thesis you may appeal against this outcome on limited grounds (refer to HDR Procedure 9 submission examination and classification).

 Once your thesis has been examined you must apply for classification of your thesis as passed and conferral of your degree by the VU Council.